Free

 Many color film stocks, especially Kodak cinema films, produce warm red-orange halation because of how light interacts with the film base and anti-halation layers.

 Not exactly.
 Bloom is a general glow around bright areas caused by lenses, diffusion filters, or digital processing.
-Halation is a specific film characteristic created inside the film itself.
+Halation is a specific film characteristic created inside the film itself — warmer and more color-specific than bloom.

 Night photography, street scenes, neon signs, sunsets, reflections, headlights, practical lights, and any image with strong bright highlights against darker surroundings.